SALARY PACKAGING SERVICES FOR EMPLOYEES TERMS & CONDITIONS

 iii. verbally, over the telephone with the Smartsalary service centre.

 c.
-The information provided by you in the application form must be true, compete and accurate.
+The information provided by you in the application form must be true, complete and accurate.
 This includes, without limitation, your current salary and wages information.
 You must inform Smartsalary immediately of any changes to the information provided by you in the application form.

 d.
 You acknowledge that certain changes to your salary packaging arrangements, as instructed by you, can be made over the telephone without the requirement for the change to be effected or confirmed in writing.